samanthaming/samanthaming.com/articles/tidbits/91-html-video.md

 # HTML Video

-Super easy to add video directly to your site!
+Super easy to add videos directly to your site!
 No more dealing with Flash or whatever crazy plugins back in the day 😂.
-Simplify and move forward with HTML5 <video> tag, yay 🥳
+Simplify and move forward with HTML5 `<video>` tag, yay 🥳

 ```html
 <video controls>